Revised August, 2017

 3.82 Pet Policy / Stray Animals

-Due to the maintenance and sanitation problems that pets create, it has been determined that residence halls are not conducive to humane pet care.
-Thus, no pets (even for a short time), except fish (the fish tank capacity per room may not exceed 30 gallons), are permitted in student rooms or public areas of the halls.
+Pets, except fish (the fish tank capacity per room may not exceed 30 gallons), are not permitted in the residence halls, student rooms or public areas of the halls.
 This policy includes the pets of guests.
-Residents found with an illegal animal will be asked to immediately remove it from the campus, and the student(s) will be documented for the policy violation.
+Residents found with a pet will be asked to immediately remove it from the halls, and the student(s) will be documented for the policy violation.

-Stray pets and other animals found on campus should not be taken into any university building.
-Students should not touch or feed animals for safety and health reasons.
+Pets and stray animals found on campus should not be taken into any university building.

 University Police Services should be contacted regarding stray animals.